rust-lang/rfcs/text/0000-natvis.md

 contain the field, `natvis_files: Lazy<[NatvisFile]>`.

-Another change that would need to be made here is to add a new field to the `CrateInfo` type, `pub natvis_files: Option<Vec<NatvisFile>>`.
+Another change that would need to be made here is to add a new field to the `CrateInfo` type, `pub natvis_files: FxHashMap<StableCrateId, Vec<NatvisFile>>`.
 This will allow the `MsvcLinker` type to query the list of Natvis files that exist within the crate dependency graph and add the `/NATVIS` linker argument for each `.natvis` file.
 This will also be the stage at which the Natvis files for each crate are copied to the target directory which they will be linked from.
+For example, in a debug build, the `.natvis` files will be copied to `target/debug/deps/natvis`.
+Each `.natvis` file that is copied over to the new directory will have a new name to ensure it is unique across `.natvis` files for all crates.
+The naming scheme will be `<crate_name>-<stable_crate_id>-<file_name>-<count>.natvis`.

 # Drawbacks
 [drawbacks]: #drawbacks